Multiple scattering-assisted fluorescence amplification: towards biological applications: Conclusion

+Strong amplification of a fluorescent signal paves the way for numerous applications in biology, environmental sensing, chemical detection, food safety, to name but a few.
+The greatly increased signal strength allows detection thresholds to be lowered, enabling contamination, pollutants or generally low populations to be easily identified using the same detection chain.
+Wavelength multiplexing is facilitated by the significant narrowing of the fluorescence line, as the spectral signatures of the different fluorophores become more easily identifiable.
+In addition, crosstalk between the short-wavelength emission tail and the long-wavelength reabsorption tail - i.e. self-quenching - is greatly reduced.
+Finally, the nanosecond timescales of pulsed fluorescence can be exploited for time-resolved monitoring.

+\acknowledgments Funding for this work has been obtained from the R\'egion PACA ({\em Appel \`a Projets Exploratoire 2013}, ALLUMA project), from the Universit\'e de Nice-Sophia Antipolis (CSI ALLUMA project), from the Universit\'e C\^ote d’Azur (FEDERATE, NODES and BIOPHOTUCA projects) and from the CNRS (Mission pour l’Interdisciplinarit\'e, AMFAL project).
+S. Bonnefond is recipient of a Doctoral Contract of the Universit\'e C\^ote d’Azur.
+M. Vassalli is grateful to the F\'ed\'eration W. D\"oblin for a short-term Invited Professor position on the project {\em New Paths in Fluorescence Microscopy}.
 The authors are grateful to F. Audot and I. Grosjean for preliminary investigations.
 P. Kuzhir, O. Volkova and J. Persello are gratefully acknowledged for use of the instrumentation for the DLS and $\zeta$-potential measurements as well as for advice pertaining to the apparatus.
-We thank B. Antonny and his team, notably J. Bigay, for the use of their apparatus and the training on their DLS system, as well as to N. Glaichenhaus' group for the access to their culture room.
-Mechanical parts have been prepared by J.-C. Bery and F. Lippi from INPHYNI and N. Mauclert and P. Girard from the mechanical facilities of Observatoire de la C\^ote d'Azur.
+We thank B. Antonny and his team, notably J. Bigay, for the use of their apparatus and the training on their DLS system, as well as to N. Glaichenhaus’ group for the access to their culture room.
+Mechanical parts have been prepared by J.-C. Bery and F. Lippi from INPHYNI and N. Mauclert and P. Girard from the mechanical facilities of Observatoire de la Côte d’Azur.
 Assistance with the design and construction of the dedicated electronics has been provided by J.-C. Bernard and A. Dusaucy.
-Funding for this work has been obtained from the R\'egion PACA (Appel \`a Projets Exploratoire 2013, \textit{ALLUMA} project), from the Universit\'e de Nice-Sophia Antipolis (CSI \textit{ALLUMA} project), from the Universit\'e C\^ote d'Azur (\textit{FEDERATE}, \textit{NODES} and \textit{BIOPHOTUCA} projects) and from the CNRS (Mission pour l'Interdisciplinarit\'e, \textit{AMFAL} project).
-S. Bonnefond is recipient of a Doctoral Contract of the Universit\'e C\^ote d'Azur.
-We acknowledge the GDR CNRS Imabio for their financial support of the internship of A. Reynaud through a grant "Accueil Master Interdisciplinaire".
-M. Vassalli is grateful to the F\'ed\'eration W. D\"oblin for a short-term Invited Professor position on the project \textit{New Paths in Fluorescence Microscopy}.